 People who are chronically homeless have experienced homelessness for at least a year – or repeatedly – while struggling with a disabling condition such as a serious mental illness, substance use disorder, or physical disability.

 How Many People Experience Chronic Homelessness?

-- Nearly 70 percent were living on the street, in a car, park or other location unfit for habitation.
+- Nearly 70 percent of chronically homeless individuals were living on the street, in a car, park or other location unfit for habitation.

 Why Is There Chronic Homelessness?

 People experiencing chronic homelessness typically have complex and long-term health conditions, such as mental illness, substance use disorders, physical disabilities, or other medical conditions.
 Once they become homeless, it is difficult for them to get back into housing and they can experience long or repeated episodes.

 Ending Chronic Homelessness